figma-plus/docs/userGuide/installation.md

 # Installation

 Installing Figma Plus is as simple as clicking a button in our installer.
 However, you may encounter an error when trying to open the installer app for the first time.
-Follow these insturctions to bypass the error.
+Follow these insturctions to get past the error.

 <img src="images/warningMac1.png" width="400">